rpm-software-management/dnf/doc/conf_ref.rst

 ``sslcacert``
     :ref:`string <string-label>`

-    Path to the directory or file containing the certificate authorities to verify SSL certificates.
+    Path to the file containing the certificate authorities to verify SSL certificates.
     Empty by default - uses system default.

 .. _sslverify-label: